 The AMBAG region received its RHNA Determination (for Monterey and Santa Cruz Counties) from HCD for the housing element cycle (2023-2031).
 The AMBAG RHNA Plan allocates the RHNA Determination by jurisdiction.
 (For the San Benito RHNA, refer to SBtCOG's RHNA Plan.)
 Based on the RHNA Plan each jurisdiction will need to identify adequate sites to address its RHNA allocations in the four income categories when updating its housing element.
-Updated housing elements were completed by all but three local jurisdictions.

 Monterey and Santa Cruz Counties have enough housing capacity to accommodate the RHNA allocations.
 San Benito County also has the housing capacity to accommodate the RHNA as described in the San Benito RHNA Plan.
 The allocations do not exceed forecasted growth and can be accommodated through infill and redevelopment.
 The AMBAG and SBtCOG RHNA Plans are under development and are expected to be consistent with the 2045 MTP/SCS.
+The 2045 MTP/SCS will be adopted within 18 months of the RHNA planning period and 6th Cycle Housing Element deadline as documented by HCD.
+This schedule follows the required statutory deadlines.